Lesie-23/Shield-Insurance-Business-Performance-Analytics/README.md

 ## 🚩 Problem Statement

-Leadership at Shield Insurance required a unified analytics solution to better understand overall business health and revenue performance.
+Management at Shield Insurance required a unified analytics solution to better understand overall business health and revenue performance.
 Existing reports did not provide a consolidated view of:

 ●  Revenue performance trends